hbc/dc_2016_04/lessons/02_the_filesystem.md

 Hint: hidden files and folders in unix start with '.', for example .my_hidden_directory
 * * *

-### Examining the contents of other directories

-By default, the `ls` commands lists the contents of the working directory (i.e. the directory you are in).
-You can always find the directory you are in using the `pwd` command.
-However, you can also give `ls` the names of other directories to view.

-Navigate to the home directory if you are not already there.

-Type:

-	$ cd

-Then enter the command:

-	$ ls dc_sample_data

-This will list the contents of the `dc_sample_data` directory without you having to navigate there.

-The `cd` command works in a similar way.
-Try entering:

-	$ cd

-	$ cd dc_sample_data/untrimmed_fastq

-	$ pwd

-You will jump directly to `untrimmed_fastq` without having to step through the intermediate directory.

-****
-**Exercise**

-List the 'SRR097977.fastq' file from your home directory without changing directories
-****

-### Shortcut: Tab Completion

-Navigate to the home directory.

-Typing out directory names can waste a lot of time.
-When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
-For example, type `cd` to get back to your home directy, then enter:

-	$ cd dc_<tab>

-The shell will fill in the rest of the directory name for `dc_sample_data`.
-Now go to `dc_sample_data/untrimmed_fastq`

-	$ ls SR<tab><tab>

-When you hit the first tab, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `SR`.
-Thus, the shell does not know which one to fill in.
-When you hit tab again, the shell will list the possible choices.

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory